Cross Ange

-Cross Ange: Rondo of Angels and Dragons (クロスアンジュ 天使と竜の輪舞, Kurosu Anju Tenshi to Ryū no Rondo), also known as simply Cross Ange, is a Japanese mecha anime television series produced by Sunrise that aired from October 2014 to March 2015.
-A manga adaptation began publication in August 2014.
+Cross Ange: Rondo of Angels and Dragons (クロスアンジュ 天使と竜の輪舞, Kurosu Anju Tenshi to Ryū no Rondo), also known as simply Cross Ange, is a Japanese mecha anime television series produced by Sunrise that aired from October 2014 to March 2015, accompanied by a parody Yonkoma manga.
+A manga adaptation was published between August 2014 and June 2015.

 Set in a world where magic and technology coexist, the story follows Ange, a royal who was banished from her kingdom due to her inability to use mana, a prospect of the world that dictates everyday life.
 Forced to join a paramilitary organization for her own survival, She is tasked with piloting a special type of mecha to combat interdimensional creatures known as DRAGONs while simultaneously rebelling against those who betrayed her, all while uncovering dark and horrific secrets about her world.

 Plot

 Through the development of groundbreaking information transfer and material generation technology called "Mana", various problems, such as pollution and war have disappeared, and days of peace have arrived in the world.
 However, the people who receive the benefit of the Mana live in a false peace.
 Those who cannot use the Mana, referred to by the derogatory term "Norma", who are seen as an opposition to the structures of society, live in oppression.
 Because this is the norm, the people who use Mana do not question it.

-The first princess of the Misurugi Empire, Angelise Ikaruga Misurugi, is convinced of the belief of exterminating the Norma.
+The first princess of the Misurugi Empire, Angelise Ikaruga Misurugi, is convinced of the idea of exterminating the Norma.
 But during her 16th baptism birthday, her elder brother, Julio, publicly exposes her as a Norma out of jealousy.
 Angelise, bewildered by the revelation that she herself was a Norma all along, becomes hated by the people in the blink of an eye and is exiled to Arzenal, an isolated military base where Norma are conscripted into service against their will to fight interdimensional creatures known as DRAGONs, and starts her new life as the Norma soldier named Ange.

-As she struggles to adjust to her new identity, Ange's now stormy life takes one surprising turn after another as she embarks on a personal quest to correct the world she lives in, all while learning there may be a bigger conspiracy involving the DRAGONs, the world she lives in, and mana itself.
+As she struggles to adjust to her new identity, Ange's now stormy life takes one surprising turn after another as she embarks on a personal quest to correct the world she lives in, all while learning there may be a bigger conspiracy involving the DRAGONs, the world she lives in, and mana itself; ultimately confronting the source of all her troubles: a terrible man playing God.

 Media

 Manga

-A manga adaptation drawn by Kenjirō Takeshita was published between August 3, 2014 and June 28, 2015 on Kadokawa Shoten's ComicWalker website and collected in three volumes.
+A manga adaptation drawn by Kenjirō Takeshita was published between August 3, 2014, and June 28, 2015, on Kadokawa Shoten's ComicWalker website and collected in three volumes.

-A light-hearted high-school-themed 4koma parody manga Cross Ange: Academy of Angels and Dragons drawn by Osaji was published on ComicWalker between October 5, 2014 and March 29, 2015.
+A light-hearted high-school-themed 4koma parody manga Cross Ange: Academy of Angels and Dragons drawn by Osaji was published on ComicWalker between October 5, 2014, and March 29, 2015.
 Each strip followed an anime episode.
 The manga was compiled in two volumes.